-"What hand exercises can help minimize the effects of arthritis?
+"What hand exercises can help minimize the effects of arthritis?"

 I am a 28 year old guitarist with arthritis.
 Are there hand exercises I can do to ease the pain?

 If you have not, you definitely should see your doctor.
 This is because autoimmune arthritis conditions like rheumatoid and psoriatic arthritis have good medical treatments to reduce the inflammation and prevent or slow long term joint damage.
 This should be the mainstay of your focus, as hand exercises will not help much if you have a raging inflammatory process.
 That being said, hand exercises can be useful to help stay limber and improve your hand mobility.
 You can find descriptions of various types of exercises on reputable health web sites, but common exercises include "walking" your fingers over a flat surface, repetitively touching your fingers and thumb together in succession, and full extending your fingers before making a fist.
 Talk to your primary care doctor or rheumatologist if you have more questions.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.